Jason Jones (activist)

-Jason Jones is a gay LGBTQI+ activist from Trinidad and Tobago who successfully challenged the constitutionality of Sections 13 and 16 of the Sexual Offenses Act prohibiting consensual adult intercourse per anum and sexual acts between consenting same-sex adults.
+Jason Jones (born 5 September 1964) is a gay LGBTQI+ activist from Trinidad and Tobago who successfully challenged the constitutionality of Sections 13 and 16 of the Sexual Offenses Act prohibiting consensual adult intercourse per anum and sexual acts between consenting same-sex adults.
 In a landmark judgment in the English-speaking Caribbean, Justice Devindra Rampersad ruled the clauses unconstitutional and null and void.

 Early life

 Born in Port of Spain, Jones was an altar boy and sang in the choir at St Patrick's RC Church while attending Newtown Boys' RC primary school.
 He later attended Fatima College.
 He was the grandson of the St Patrick's organist Ivy Telfer.
 His mother was Monica Jones, a British journalist, and his father Mervyn Telfer, a television broadcaster on the national TV station Trinidad and Tobago Television (TTT).
 His mother later married Rex Lassalle, one of the leaders of a Regiment mutiny on April 21, 1970, known as the Black Power Revolution.
 Jones was bullied as a child because "it was obvious to others" he was gay.
 He said in a newspaper interview that his parents "outed" him: "One day they sat me down and had a talk with me because there was so much homophobic bullying happening to me and I didn't even know what a bullerman [a homophobic slur in Trinidad] was.
 They sat me down and explained what it meant.
 They didn't avoid the pink elephant in the room."
-Jones was a singer and left Trinidad in the 1985 to pursue his singing career in the UK.
+Jones was a singer and left Trinidad in 1985 to pursue his singing career in the UK.